cch123/eco2020/2020-03-14/Technology Quarterly/medicine-is-getting-to-grips-with-individuality.md

 # Medicine is getting to grips with individuality

-> Their genes, environments and activities all make people different
+> Treatments can increasingly be tailored to the genes, environments and activities that make every patient different, says Natasha Loder

 > Mar 12th 2020